zulip/zulip/docs/prod-mobile-push-notifications.md

 need to logout first, since the app only registers for push notifications on login.
-* Hit the home button, so Zulip is running in the background, and then have another user send you a private message.
+* Hit the home button, so Zulip is running in the background, and then have **another user** send you a **private message** (By default, Zulip only sends push notifications for private messages sent by other users and messages mentioning you).
 A push notification should appear in the Android notification area.

 Zulip's [new iOS app](https://itunes.apple.com/us/app/zulip/id1203036395) doesn't yet support push notifications, but it will by July 2017.